Walton Heath Golf Club Old Course Review - Golf Monthly

 Walton Heath Golf Club Old Course Review

-Walton Heath is one of the privileged few clubs – eight to be precise – with more than one course in the UK and Ireland’s Top 100.
-It is one of the best 36-hole clubs in the country.
+Walton Heath has an illustrious history, with the great James Braid as professional for some 50 years and past members including Winston Churchill and David Lloyd George.
+Host to numerous competitions, Walton Heath was recently venue for the British Masters.
+Out on the Herbert Fowler designed Old Course sandy fairways protected by heather, gorse, pines and the ever-changeable wind, become fast-running in the summer.
+Excellent ball striking is required throughout the round if you’re to score well.
+The greens are large and many appear flat, but there are some subtle borrows that confuse even the best players.

-Host of the 1981 Ryder Cup, it’s now home to International Qualifying for the US Open and is first class in every respect, with history lining the clubhouse walls.
+Host of the 1981 Ryder Cup, Walton Heath is now home to International Qualifying for the US Open and is first class in every respect, with history lining the clubhouse walls.

 Both courses are kept in tip-top order throughout the year and from the purple tees are dauntingly long, with huge carries across the abundant and menacing heather.